 My motto for the holidays is straight-forward and always the same: keep it simple.
 Keep it simple, simple, simple.
 That extends to business events, outings with friends and family, holiday parties, and naturally, it also extends to food.

-Earlier this fall, The Honest Leaf based in Toronto sent me samples of three of their tea blends to try and I developed this delectable and so simple oven-stewed pears recipe using their Soothe blend.
+Earlier this fall, The Honest Leaf in Toronto sent me samples of three of their tea blends to try and I developed this delectable and so simple oven-stewed pears recipe using their Soothe blend.

-My soothing oven-stewed pears are a perfect example of my food philosophy in action: simple, no-fuss and preferably hands-off.
+My soothing oven-stewed pears are a perfect example of my holiday food philosophy in action: simple, no-fuss and preferably hands-off.
 These types of desserts get a special place at my table, now and throughout the holiday season.

 If you can steep tea, cut some pears, pour the stewing liquid over the fruit and then bake until soft, you can make these luscious, creamy, perfect-for-the-holidays pears.